pauldennis2/ultimate-tic-tac-toe/README.md

-"# ultimate tic-tac-toe"
-Welcome to the Ultimate Tic Tac Toe Readme.
+<pre>Welcome to the Ultimate Tic Tac Toe Readme.
 Ultimate Tic Tac Toe is a recursive version of regular tic-tac-toe ("TTT").
 The game board takes the shape of a large TTT board, with each square containing its own regular TTT board.
 Players take turns placing tokens on the board as in regular TTT - but with a twist.
 The location of the token you place within the small board determines which small board the opponent can move in.
 The first player can move anywhere.
 For example,